AAR0on/music/README.md

 # References

-# What I am most proud of in the assignment
+# What We're am most proud of in the assignment